If you’re looking for things to do in Los Angeles and want to visit all of the iconic spots, then here is an LA bucket list guide.

 5. Venice Beach

-Venice is a buzzing beach town known for its bohemian vibe and definitely a favourite for the Los Angeles bucket list.
+Venice is a buzzing beach town known for its bohemian vibe and definitely a favourite for the LA bucket list.

 The free-spirited Venice Boardwalk has numerous funky shops, street performers and colorful murals.
 As well as the colourful, ‘Venice’ city sign that stretches across the road and is a celebrated, local landmark.